 - 1. Remove the screw (M2x2) that secures the solid-state drive thermal bracket and the solid-state drive 1 to the system board. - 2.
-Slide the solid-state drive thermal bracket from the alignment post and lift it from the system board. - 3.
-Slide and remove the solid-state drive 1 from the solid-state drive slot. - NOTE: The size of the solid-state drive thermal bracket varies based on the storage type.
-A solid-state drive thermal bracket that is designed for an M.2 2280 drive cannot accommodate an M.2 2230 drive and vice versa.
+Slide the solid-state drive thermal bracket from the peg and lift it from the system board.

+3. Slide and remove the solid-state drive 1 from the solid-state drive slot.